 Number of Gears

-On a road bike under $1000, you will most likely come across a total of 20 gears or a total of 27 gears.
+On a road bicycle under $1000, you will most likely come across a total of 20 gears or a total of 27 gears.
 Bikes with 20 gears are excellent for those looking for a recreation bike or a performance bike.
 However, if you want to get the most out of your road bike, go for a bike with 27 gears.
 27 gear bikes with easy gear shifting facility are best to easily control your bike in any type of terrain.

 This number of gears is common on most entry-level bikes, and will give you everything that you need to ride fast, even up hilly surfaces.